HighnessAtharva/Blog/content/posts/personal/Music Review/plastic-beach.md

     image: blog/music-review/plastic-beach.jpeg
     alt: Plastic Beach by Gorillaz
     caption: An entertaining record from the virtual band
+description: "An album review for Plastic Beach by Gorillaz.
+An entertaining record from the virtual band."
 tags: ["Music", "Album Review"]
 ---